+CONTRIBUTION RATES (% OF SALARY)

-Contributions (% of salary) Rates effective April 1, 2018
+Rates effective April 1, 2018

 Account Member Employer

 Basic 7.10 7.10

-$IAA^3$ 1.25 2.75
+IAA 1.25 1.75

+PRGB 0 1.00

 Total 8.35 9.85

-- 1 Rates apply to most members, excluding groups with higher contribution rates (correctional members, ambulance paramedics, some statutory officers, judges, members of the legislative assembly and masters of the court). - Note: an integrated rate for correctional members was introduced effective April 1, 2022. - 2.
-Members and employers both contribute to the basic account to provide for lifetime pensions. - 3.
-Inflation adjustment account (IAA).
+- 1 Rates apply to most members, excluding groups with higher contribution rates (correctional officers, ambulance paramedics, some statutory officers, judges, associate judges and Members of the Legislative Assembly).
+Note: An integrated rate for correctional officers was introduced effective April 1, 2022. - 2 Members and employers both contribute to the Basic Account to provide for lifetime pensions. - 3 Inflation Adjustment Account (IAA).
 Members and employers also contribute to the IAA to provide for inflation adjustments.
-Inflation adjustments are not guaranteed.
+Inflation adjustments are not guaranteed. - 4 Contributions to subsidize post-retirement group benefits (PRGB) are limited to one per cent of salary.
+Funding is provided by employer contributions.
+Unused amounts are transferred to the IAA.